86challenge/rules/rules.typ

         The per-class standings are determined by _Championship Points_ (most points wins).
       ]
     + #highlight[
         *Tiebreaker*: Championship ties are broken via finishing position countback: The competitor with the most 1st place finishes wins.
 If still tied, the countback moves to 2nd place, 3rd place, and all subsequent finishing positions.
+Only the best 7 results per driver are considered.
 If still tied, the competitor who held a lead last wins.
       ]

   + #highlight[*In-Season Rule Changes*